fleetdm/fleet/articles/stay-on-course-with-your-security-compliance-goals.md

 Achieving the highest level of compliance for your industry is an admirable goal.
 But pursuing compliance perfection could tie up daily business operations.

 For instance, if your organization has 30 employees who use MacBooks, it might be possible to make sure they all have the latest version of macOS installed.
 That goal gets more challenging to achieve as those MacBooks multiply to the hundreds or even thousands.
-Maybe then you just want to make sure they’re on Big Sur.
+In which case, you should focus on MacBooks accessing critical systems first.
+Then you can make sure most MacBooks across your organization are up to date within 30 days of a patch being released.

 With scale comes complexity — especially for large companies.
 Different teams need different tools to get the job done.
 Databases must balance security with accessibility.
 Updating legacy platforms, when possible at all, could disrupt availability.